 Each service type (device service, IT service, and business service) requires a policythat determines what it monitors.
 A business service policy contains a set of rules and conditions that define the Availability, Health, and Risk values for the service, depending on your business needs.
-Each service requires at least one policy.
+Each service requires that one policy be associated with a service at a time.